 The fact that someone cheated on their partner or abandoned their family is heartbreaking for the person on the receiving end.
 It is not, however, a consideration on the question of divorce.

 The way your prove the ‘irretrievable breakdown of a marriage’ is by being separated for 12 months.

-Fact 4 about divorce: Divorce does not include property or children
+Fact 4: Divorce does not include property or children

 Family Law can be broken down into three (3) main areas: divorce, children and property – all of which are separate issues.